-- Twelve Step Facilitation (TSF)
+- Twelve-Step Facilitation (TSF)

-- Recovery Plan
+- Recovery planning

-- Relapse Prevention and education
+- Relapse prevention and education

-- Life Skills
+- Life skills

-- Anger Management
+- Anger management

-- Relaxation & Mediation
+- Relaxation and meditation

-- Sleep Therapy
+- Sleep therapy

-- Drama Group
+- Drama therapy

-- Art Therapy
+- Art therapy

-In recognition of this, Nightingale Hospital has launched a FREE monthly family day for the families and carers of current addiction patients.
+In recognition of this, Nightingale Hospital has launched a free monthly family day for the families and carers of current addiction patients.
 This group is facilitated by a family therapist with expertise in addiction.

 Those nearest to the sufferer often blame themselves, going through a range of emotions from despair, depression and guilt to anger and frustration, leaving them exhausted and having difficulty coping, as well as feeling powerless in how to deal with the situation.

-Family Day consists of 2 groups.
+The family day consists of 2 groups.
 One group is for family and partners only.
 It will offer them education in not only how to deal with the addicted person, but also how to safeguard themselves in this difficult situation.
 This can allow you to help your loved one in a healthy way while still being able to lead your own life.

 The other group is to bring together the families and partners and the addicted person.
 It gives the addicted person the opportunity to learn how their addiction has affected family members and partners.
 It gives a forum for them both to express their thoughts and feelings.